 \paragraph{Entropy based}

-DPCM scheme widely used for compressing signals, especially in speech and video coding [31].
-DPCM is a member of the family of differential compression methods.
-Differential pulse-code modulation (DPCM) is a signal encoder that uses the baseline of pulse-code modulation (PCM) but adds some functionality based on the prediction of the samples of the signal.
-These methods exploit the high correlation that typically exists between neighboring samples of smooth digitized signals, achieving compression by appropriately encoding differences between these samples.
-In the context of WSNs, both the original DPCM and adaptive versions (denoted ADPCM in the following) and distributed variants have been already employed.
+Differential pulse-code modulation (DPCM) scheme widely used for compressing signals, especially in speech and video coding [31] and is a member of the family of differential compression methods.
+DPCM is a signal encoder that uses the baseline of pulse-code modulation (PCM) but adds some functionality based on the prediction of the samples of the signal.
+Basically, this method exploits the high correlation that typically exists between neighboring samples of smooth digitized signals, achieving compression by appropriately encoding differences between these samples.
+In the context of WSNs, different DPCM-based methods have already been employed.
 For instance, in [32], the authors propose an algorithm based on DPCM to compress data collected by vibration sensors and discuss the effects of signal distortion due to lossy data compression on structural system identiﬁcation.
-In their scheme, they use the least squares method to derive the linear predictor coefﬁcients, a Jayant quantizer for scalar quantization and an arithmetic coding as entropy encoder.\\
+In their scheme, they use the least squares method to derive the linear predictor coefﬁcients, a Jayant quantizer [] for scalar quantization and an arithmetic coding as entropy encoder.\\

-Papers [33,34,35] show how DPCM techniques can be used to enable audio signal compression over WSNs.
+Some studies [33,34,35] show how DPCM techniques can be used to enable audio signal compression over WSNs.
 In particular, in [33], the authors show a very interesting experiment on how to implement a networking platform for supporting real-time voice streaming over a WSN in a coal mine.
 In [34], the authors describe how to implement streaming services for supporting military surveillance applications.
-The need to transmit understandable speech along WSNs with energy consumption constraints was common to both the studies.
-To this aim, microphone sample rates were set lower than the normal 8kHz and ADPCM was used to encode the data and thus reduce the transmission data rate.
-In [35], a distributed ADPCM scheme was proposed in order to solve the problem of the low sample rates which affected the quality of the speech at the receiver in [33] and [34].\\
+The need to transmit understandable speech over WSNs along with energy consumption constraints are important in [33][34].
+To address these two issues microphone sample rates are set lower than the normal sample rates and an adaptive DPCM is used to encode the data and thus reduce the transmission data rate.
+In [35], a distributed adaptive DPCM scheme was proposed in order to solve the problem of the low sample rates which affected the quality of the speech at the receiver in [33] and [34].\\

 In [36], the authors introduce a two-stage distributed DPCM coding scheme for WSNs, consisting of temporal and spatial stages that compress data by making predictions based on samples from the past.
 The interesting feature of this approach is that, since it continuously monitors the additional gain provided by samples collected from other sensors, it can be combined with data-centric routing algorithms for joint compression/routing optimization.
-The novelty introduced in this paper is not, therefore, the use of a DPCM compression scheme in WSNs, but rather an optimization method which allows using a classical DPCM scheme for reducing the information entropy at the encoder, resulting in a reduced noise after reconstruction at the decoder.\\
+The novelty introduced in this paper is not the use of a DPCM compression scheme in WSNs, but rather an optimization method which allows using a classical DPCM scheme for reducing the information entropy at the encoder, resulting in a reduced noise after reconstruction at the decoder.\\

 Authors in [37] propose an approach to perform lossy compression on single node based on a differential pulse code modulation scheme with quantization of the differences between consecutive samples.
 The quantization process affects both the compression rate and the information loss.
-To generate different combinations of the quantization process parameters corresponding to different optimal trade-offs between compression performance and information loss, they have applied NSGA–II, a popular multi-objective evolutionary algorithm, on a subset of samples collected by the sensor.
+To generate different combinations of the quantization process parameters corresponding to different optimal tradeoffs between compression performance and information loss, they have applied NSGA–II[], a popular multi-objective evolutionary algorithm, on a subset of samples collected by the sensor.
 The user can therefore choose the combination with the most suitable trade-off for the speciﬁc application.
 They tested their lossy compression approach on three datasets collected by real WSNs, obtaining high compression rates at very high signal-to-noise ratios.
+Like as other compression categories, we summarize the characteristics of discussed approaches in table.

 \begin{table}[h]